 30. Guess The Emoji Board

 Guess the emoji board is a fun guessing game for your employees.
-The game involves players sending a message containing their recently used emoji to other team members.
-Every other player then tries to guess which emoji boards belong to who.
+Players send messages to other team members containing their recently used emoji.
+Every other player then tries to guess which emoji boards belong to whom.

 31. Spelling Bee

-Organizing spelling bees for your team members will help them flex their spelling skills and learn interesting and difficult words in the process.
+Organizing spelling bees for your team members will help them flex their spelling skills and learn exciting and challenging words.
 You can divide a team into two groups and have them compete against each other.
-The team that spells the most words correctly, wins.
+The team that spells the most words correctly wins.

 32. Teaching new skills

-Caption: Out-of-work skills give your team members new things to do and make them feel more fulfilled.
+Out-of-work skills give your team members new things to do, making them feel more fulfilled.

 33. Book Discussions

-Like teaching new skills, this is another educational activity where members of a team or all the employees in a workspace come together to discuss a particular book that’s been read by everyone.
-To play this game, choose an exciting book and set a deadline for everyone to gather and discuss the book.
+Like teaching new skills, this is another educational activity in which members of a team or all the employees in a workspace come together to discuss a particular book that everyone has read.
+To play this game, choose an exciting book and set a deadline for everyone to gather and discuss it.

 34. Picnics

-Caption: Picnics help your team members create happy memories and do activities together in a relaxed atmosphere.
+Picnics help your team members create happy memories and engage in relaxed activities.
 They’ll also bond and become more like a family.

-Few things bond people like good food and amazing scenery.
-You can achieve both with a picnic.
+Few things bond people like good food and fantastic scenery.
+A picnic can achieve both.
 Your team members can bring food to share, books to read and discuss, and games for everyone to play.
 A picnic in a beautiful park will help your employees relax and bond.

 35. Birthday Line-up

 This is a fun activity that can be done in the office to encourage engagement.
-Birthday lineups basically involve getting all team members to line up according to their birth dates (from the earliest to the latest).
-The fun part is that players can’t talk to themselves but use only gestures and hand signals to communicate their birth dates.
+Birthday lineups involve getting all team members to line up according to their birth dates (from the earliest to the latest).
+The fun part is that players can’t talk to themselves; they only use gestures and hand signals to communicate their birth dates.

 36. Treetop Adventure

-Treetop adventures and games can boost the confidence of your teammates and help them overcome their fear of heights.
-While tethered securely, your team members play games, high in the trees, and compete to outdo each other.
+Treetop adventures and games can boost your teammates’ confidence and help them overcome their fear of heights.
+While tethered securely, your team members play games high in the trees and compete to outdo each other.

 37. Common Factor

-This is an activity that helps teammates with common interests or characteristics bond.
-Throw questions to everyone or organize different games for your team members to choose from.
-People with similar interests will give similar answers or choose similar games and can bond and build relationships in the process.
+This activity helps teammates bond with common interests or characteristics.
+Ask questions to everyone or organize different games for your team members to choose from.
+People with similar interests will give similar answers or choose similar games and can bond and build relationships.

 38. Shredded

-This is an activity that involves team members working in groups to create industry products from random elements in the office.
-For example, the tech department coming up to bring a solution to a new problem.
+This activity involves team members working in groups to create industry products from random elements in the office.
+For example, the tech department might devise a solution to a new problem.
 Different groups engage in this exercise and work on the best results to avoid being shredded by the competition.

 39. Work Therapy Sessions

-Taking a break from work sometimes is necessary to maintain a healthy work-life balance.
+Sometimes, taking a break from work is necessary to maintain a healthy work-life balance.
 You can organize therapy sessions or invite professional therapists to discuss with your team members and help them open up and work on their mental health.

 40. Campfire